kukazucker/jquery/README.md

 # jquery
-some projects with using query library
+some projects with using jquery library

 # delivery form